 It’s very hot this year, which means tomatoes will soon be running amok in my garden and kitchen.
 This sounds funny if you know me.
 I don’t love tomatoes and will pluck them off my plate unless they are fresh or the sauce comes from tomatoes that I know ripened here and now.
-It’s a first world burden that comes from having a large garden with fresh tomatoes since I was little.
-I love growing the colorful little gems in my garden and their flavor is truly different fresh off the plant.
-Pale tomatoes on your sandwich in the dead of winter is just wrong in my book.
+It’s a first world burden that comes from growing up with a large garden.
+Nothing quite compares to fresh off the vine tomatoes.

 Are tomatoes a fruit or vegetable?